MicrosoftDocs/dynamics-365-project-operations/articles/project-management/projectplanningUIFAQ.md

 ## Issue 4: Changes aren't saved when you create, update, or delete a task

 When you make one or more updates to the WBS, the changes fail and aren't saved.
-An error occurs in the schedule grid with a message that says, **Recent change you’ve made couldn’t be saved**.
+An error occurs in the schedule grid with a message that says, "Recent change you’ve made couldn’t be saved".

 ### Mitigation 1: Validate the license assignment